 The Best Watering Technique

-Use distilled water or tap water left out overnight to allow chlorine and other potentially dangerous chemicals to evaporate.
+Use distilled or tap water left out overnight to allow chlorine and other potentially dangerous chemicals to evaporate.

 How Much Water Does the Chinese Evergreen Plant Need?